8 Foods You Had No Idea Could Put You To Sleep

 Experts don’t fully understand why, but getting enough omega-3s could boost the sleep-promoting effects of melatonin.

-Aim to get 3 to 6 ounces of salmon at least three times a week.
+Aim to get 85 to 160 grams of salmon at least three times a week.

 Research published in the American Journal of Clinical Nutrition suggests that eating 2 1/2 cups of white rice four hours before bed could help you fall asleep faster.

 Of course, that’s a lot of rice.
 But even eating a small amount of carbs could be helpful.